Skip to content

 This article reviews consumer pet technology products and is editorial information only.
 It is not veterinary advice, medical guidance, or a substitute for consultation with a licensed veterinarian.
 If your pet shows signs of illness, distress, or injury, contact your veterinarian or an emergency veterinary service.

-This review contains affiliate links — we may earn commission when you click and purchase.
+This review contains affiliate links.
+We may earn commission when you click and purchase.
 We're independent of the products we review.Not veterinary advice.
 See our full disclosure →

 This review is for households actually deciding.
-The recommendations are different for households with one cat under 8 lb or households with 4+ cats — see our methodology for sizing.
+The recommendations are different for households with one cat under 8 lb or households with 4+ cats.
+See our methodology for sizing.

 Where Litter-Robot 4 wins